Vöröskő castle is located in the Upper lands/Horná zem/Felföld. It is in Slovakia, and in Slovakian it is called Hrad Červený Kameň.

 Vöröskő was in the hand of Wolfart Ulrich in 1350.
 However, it was King Zsigmond who took Vöröskő back from a Moravian man, Count Prokop.
 It must have been given back to the Wolfart family because we know, that Lady Wolfart Judit wed Count Szentgyörgyi György of Bazin castle in 1441.
 She brought Vöröskő and Magyaróvár castles into the marriage.
 Vöröskő castle was inherited by Szapolyai György and János in 1511, according to the Last Will of Count Szentgyörgyi Péter.
 Yet, everything was inherited by King Lajos II in 1516.
 The young king gave the castle to his wife, Habsburg Maria.

 We know that the Fugger banker family had a dirty hand in sabotaging Hungary before the Battle of Mohács: they were angry with the young king because he had quit the disastrous contract with them.
-In the case of King Lajos’ death, they knew that Habsburg Ferdinand would get the throne of Hungary who would grant the Fuggers all the rights they needed.
+In the case of King Lajos’ death, they knew that Habsburg Ferdinand would get the throne of Hungary which would grant the Fuggers all the rights they needed.
 Ferdinand was the brother of Maria, Queen of Hungary.
 The party of Habsburg Maria insisted on not making a peace with the Turks and the Queen sent his King against the invading Ottoman army.
 Neither Ferdinand nor his brother, Emperor Charles gave any military help to King Lajos.
 Only Queen Maria sent her own bodyguard to take care of the king’s life…

 As it turned out, both King Lajos II and Szapolyai György died in the Battle of Mohács in 1526, and the Dual Kingship tore the kingdom into two parts.
 The usurper Ferdinand ruled the western lands, and King Szapolyai the eastern part of the kingdom.
-The proud and strong castle of Vöröskő fell in the hands of the Thurzó family in 1526.
+The proud and strong castle of Vöröskő fell into the hands of the Thurzó family in 1526.
 Thurzó Elek (1490-1543) and János were the new owners, they were loyal to Ferdinand.
 Few know that the Thurzó family was the second richest family in Europe because they were related to the Fugger banker family because Thurzyó III György wed Lady Anna Fugger.
 The Thurzó and the Fugger family were tied together with the marriage.
 But was it good for Hungary?

 Together with the Fuggers, they were running the copper mines in Upper Hungary.
 They had trade monopolies in Krakow, Nünberg, and Lőcse (Levoca).
 The Fuggers had almost no competitors in Europe to distribute copper between 1494 and 1526.
-Anton Fugger (1493–1560) purchased the copper-empire from Thurzó Elek for 105,401 gold Forints in 1528.
+Anton Fugger (1493–1560) purchased the copper empire from Thurzó Elek for 105,401 gold Forints in 1528.
 Copper was one of the most important elements for making firearms.
 The copper mines of Hungary provided 40% of the copper that was sold in Europe.
 You can read more about the fabulous North Hungarian Mining Towns here:

 Anton Fugger had Europe’s biggest storage chamber built under the castle of Vöröskő, according to Italian designs.
 It was 72 meters long and 9 meters high and contained two stories.
 The Fuggers began to rebuild the castle totally in 1535.
 Besides copper, they stored wine and food there as well.
 Albrecht Dürer, the famous artist whose family had come from the Hungarian village called Ajtós near Gyula castle, also worked on the designs of the castle.
 Read more about Dürer’s Hungarian connections here: